 This is easy to make if you have a food processor, but really tricky by hand.
 By making your own, you can ring the changes – more lemon sometimes, or add garlic.
 A little paprika, a couple of tablespoons of ketchup ,and you have a Thousand Island dressing!

-Sometimes you want a substantial salad of often traditional salad crops just are not filling enough.
-This is where the Bean salad option comes into play.
-Bean salads offer all the benefits of beans that are a rich source of soluble fibre, low in fat and cholesterol and packed with vitamins and protein.
+Sometimes, you want a substantial salad – and traditional salad crops just aren’t filling enough.
+This is where the bean salad comes into play.
+Bean salads are a great way to eat beans – a rich source of soluble fibre, low in fat and cholesterol and packed with vitamins and protein.

-In is possible to make a reallly tasty bean salad in about two minutes.
+It is possible to make a really tasty bean salad in about two minutes.

 Testing your cake to see if it is ready

 Testing a sponge cake to see if it is ready should be done differently to testing a rich fruit cake: To test if a sponge cake is cooked, lightly press the centre of the cake with your finger.
 If it’s firm and springs back, it’s cooked.
 If you leave an indent, it’s not cooked.
 To test if a […] Read more...